 For leisure travelers and less frequent guests, you can give points for smaller actions they take during their stay such as posting on social media, leaving a review, or booking direct rather than through an OTA.
 You can also reward them for utilizing your hotel’s paid amenities.
 Guests will be happy to find their spa treatment comes with enough points for a free mojito.

 Deliver Instant Gratification

-It’s all about perceived value; unexpected freebies don’t have to cost much but go a long way in winning loyal, life-long fans.
+It’s all about perceived value.
+Unexpected freebies don’t have to cost much but go a long way in winning loyal, life-long fans.

 Make Loyalty Members Feel Extra Special

-Through face-to-face interactions, phone calls, social media engagement and guest reviews, hotels can garner valuable information about guest preferences — particularly of repeat guests who engage with hotels more often.
-Armed with this knowledge, properties should aim to delight loyal guests with tailored service that goes above and beyond.
-Imagine Ms. Smith always buys certain local chocolates from the gift shop… and her pleasant surprise to find the decadent treats waiting in her room upon arrival!
+Customer relationship management software and property management systems include guest profiles where properties can store rich guest data.
+Armed with this knowledge, properties should delight loyal guests with tailored service that goes above and beyond.
+Imagine Ms. Smith always buys local chocolates from the gift shop… and her pleasant surprise to find the decadent treats waiting in her room upon arrival.
+(Again, everyone appreciates chocolate).

 Provide Easy Access

 Not every guest prefers the same lines of communication, so make sure information and sign-ups are available on a variety of platforms.
 Integrate your loyalty program into your other marketing campaigns and advertise it across guest emails, your property’s website, hotel app, and social media channels.
 At the very least, your program should have a dedicated explainer page on your website.